adorad/adorad/docs/docs.md

 - `-g` - produces a less optimized executable with more debug information in it.
-    Adorad will enforce line numbers from the .ad files in the stacktraces, that the executable will produce on panic.
+    Adorad will enforce line numbers from the .ad files in the stacktraces, that the executable will produce on dread.
 It is usually better to pass -g, unless you are writing low level code, in which case use the next option `-cg`.
 - `-cg` - produces a less optimized executable with more debug information in it.
 	The executable will use C source line numbers in this case.
-It is frequently used in combination with `-keepc`, so that you can inspect the generated C program in case of panic, or so that your debugger (`gdb`, `lldb` etc.) can show you the generated C source code.
+It is frequently used in combination with `-keepc`, so that you can inspect the generated C program in case of dread, or so that your debugger (`gdb`, `lldb` etc.) can show you the generated C source code.
 - `-showcc` - prints the C command that is used to build the program.
 - `-show-c-output` - prints the output, that your C compiler produced